No-Trade-No-Life/Yuan/README.md

 **Extension-first Ecosystem**

 In Yuan, extensions are treated as first-class citizens.
 Many core features are built and distributed as extensions.
 You can use extensions to add new features, connect with more markets, and enhance your experience.
-You can download extensions from the community or create your own extension to share with others.
+You can download extensions from the community or create your own extensions to share with others.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>